airyhq/airy/docs/docs/getting-started/installation.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 You can run the entire Airy Core on your machine inside an isolated Vagrant box.
-The Airy CLI enables you to interact with any Airy Core instance whether it is running locally or in the cloud.
+We recommend to install the Aiy CLI first which will aid you in the process of installation and managing your Airy Core instance.

 ## Install the Airy CLI